LucasMorato/WpsNewtworkScan/README.md

 python3 wpnetworkscan.py
 ```

-The script takes a while to run depending on the number of sites that are fetched.
+The script takes a while to complete depending on the number of sites that are fetched.